 The 2026 Convertible Notes are convertible into shares of our Common Stock.
 Certain important corporate events, such as leveraged recapitalizations, that would increase the level of our indebtedness, would not constitute a "fundamental change" under the 2026 Convertible Notes.
-See "Description of Securities-2026 Convertible Notes."
+See Exhibit 4.4 "Description of the Registrant's Securities Registered pursuant to Section 12 of the Securities Exchange Act of 1934."